atharvatekawade/Cost-Effective-Deadline-Constrained-Scheduling-in-Cloud/README.md

 5) smin: Represents the lower bound for task computation requirement and edge data.
 6) smax: Represents the upper bound for task computation requirement and edge data.

+Upon running the command and successful execution, we get plots for the cost and makespan of different algorithms.
+The makespan plot also includes the deadline for reference.

 ## Results
 ![Figure_1](https://user-images.githubusercontent.com/64606981/203848744-0569fb98-5718-462e-9841-e7f5cb38696f.png)